agggutie/N320_the_jungle_cook/README.md

 # N320_the_jungle_cook

 The Jungle Cook is a Single Page Application (SPA) that allows users to browse, create, and share recipes.
-The app features a user-friendly interface and the ability to create, edit, and save users your favorite recipes.
+The app features a user-friendly interface and the ability to create, edit, and save users favorite recipes.

 # Hosting Link